Rim destabilization and re-formation upon severance from its expanding sheet: Dynamics of the severed rim

 \subsubsection{Fragments}

 Regarding the number of fragments, we observe their origin to be inherited from corrugation of the rim prior to severance from the unsteady sheet.
 Similarly to the observed decrease in the number of ligaments (especially at low deformation Weber number) as shown in fig. \ref{fig:5}(a), the population of fragments resulting from the complete breakup of the rim after severance decreases over time.
-As the liquid influx from the sheet ceases, at low $\textrm{We}_\textrm{d}$, the rim undergoes a rapid capillary reconfiguration due to bulge scavenging.
-This effect is accentuated at late time in the mentioned cases where the capillary-driven retraction of the sheet provides a better condition for bulge merging [see fig. \ref{fig:5}(a,d)].
+As the liquid influx from the sheet ceases, at low $\textrm{We}_\textrm{d}$, in some cases, the rim undergoes a rapid capillary reconfiguration due to the bulge scavenging.
+This effect is accentuated at late time in the mentioned cases where the capillary-driven retraction of the sheet provides a better condition for bulge merging [see fig. \ref{fig:5}(a,d)]: at late times $t/\tau_{\textrm{c}}$, the expansion velocity of the rim is small and breakup times large.
 At a similar timescale, the rim undergoes an irreversible capillary-driven fragmentation which we quantify in fig. \ref{fig:4} to be on the order of $\tau_b\approx500\,$ns, which is compatible with a corresponding capillary timescale $\tau_b=(\rho b^3/6\sigma)^{1/2}\approx 300\,$ns for a rim of $b\approx5\,\mu$m as noted above.
 We next postulate that the \emph{average} population of fragments is determined by the inherited corrugation number $N_{\textrm{c}}$.
 Thus, in the case of the number of fragments, we can consider that the \emph{average} population of fragments $N_{\textrm{f}}=N_{\textrm{c}}$.
-A complete analytical solution for $N_{\textrm{c}}$ was derived by \cite{wang_bourouiba_2021_growth}, showing that the average distance between two bulges is indeed captured well by the wavelength that would emerge from the fastest growing mode of the RT-RP instability with the Bo $=1$ condition, with $N_{\textrm{c}}=4\pi R_{\textrm{s}}(T)/9B(T)$, where, again, $R_{\textrm{s}}(T)\equiv r_{\textrm{s}}(T)/d_0$ and $B(T)\equiv b(T)/d_0$ are the non-dimensionalized sheet radius and rim thickness, respectively.
+A complete analytical solution for $N_{\textrm{c}}$ was derived by \citet{wang_bourouiba_2021_growth}, showing that the average distance between two bulges is indeed captured well by the wavelength that would emerge from the fastest growing mode of the RT-RP instability with the Bo $=1$ condition, with $N_{\textrm{c}}=4\pi R_{\textrm{s}}(T)/9B(T)$, where, again, $R_{\textrm{s}}(T)\equiv r_{\textrm{s}}(T)/d_0$ and $B(T)\equiv b(T)/d_0$ are the non-dimensionalized sheet radius and rim thickness, respectively.
 Combining this expression with the temporal evolution of the sheet, adjusted to the laser-impulse sheet [see (\ref{Eq:1})], we deduce the description for the time evolution of the corrugation wavenumber in the system to read